translate this page

 Jules Verne

-My, was the guy Victorianly bearded.
+My, was the guy Royally Victorially bearded.
 To the gills...
 But that's mere kvetsching ad hominem.
 Mostly, he gets classified as science fiction, where you'll find more on him, but his novels were published as Wonderreizen, Wondrous Travels; at least, in Holland.
 In France they were called the equivalent of Miraculous Travels; still, travels.

 To me, it is good old adventure; and fine, indeed.